Jump to topic

 How Does Alcohol Affect Your Body?

 Alcohol affects everyone differently.
 When you consume alcohol, an enzyme called alcohol dehydrogenase in your liver breaks it down.
 It metabolizes it to acetaldehyde.
-Then it further breaks down to acetic acid.
+Then it further breaks down to acetate.

 If you drink too much too fast, you can get drunk because your body can’t break down the ethanol at the same pace.